harvard-lts/mirador-canvaslink/README.md

   canvas identifiers as the second argument.
 Must return a string.
 - `dialogOpen`: If the share dialog is open.
 Boolean, defaults to `false`.
 - `enabled`: If the plugin is enabled.
 Boolean, defaults to `true`.
+- `infoPanelEnabled`: If the canvas links should display in the info panel.
+Boolean, defaults to `false`.
 - `showRightsInformation`: If rights information defined in the manifest should be shown.
 Boolean, defaults to `true`.
 - `singleCanvasOnly`: Set to true, if `getCanvasLink` can only generate links for a single canvas, this will disable the "Share" button in book view.